bq-educacion/bq-editor/README.md

 };
 ```

-The input content is of type `ProsemirrorNode`, except if a specific handler is activated, there are 2 different types:
+The input content is `ProsemirrorNode` type, except if a specific handler is activated:

 - html